cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/apply.md

 If the deployment exists, the deployment will be updated with the given blueprint.
 Otherwise, the blueprint will be installed, and the deployment name will be `DEPLOYMENT_ID`.
-In both cases, the blueprint is being uploaded to the manager.
+In both cases, the blueprint will be uploaded to the manager.

 `BLUEPRINT_PATH` can be a: